 We investigate the optical signature of the interface in a single MgZnO/ZnO heterojunction, which exhibits two orders of magnitude lower resistivity and 10 times higher electron mobility compared with the MgZnO/Al2O3 film grown under the same conditions.
 These impressive transport properties are attributed to increased mobility of electrons at the MgZnO/ZnO heterojunction interface.
 Depth-resolved cathodoluminescence and photoluminescence studies reveal a 3.2 eV H-band optical emission from the heterointerface, which exhibits excitonic properties and a localization energy of 19.6 meV.
 The emission is attributed to band-bending due to the polarization discontinuity at the interface, which leads to formation of a triangular quantum well and localized excitons by electrostatic coupling.

-Khachadorian, S, Gillen, R, Ton-That, C, Zhu, L, Maultzsch, J, Phillips, MR & Hoffmann, A 2016, 'Revealing the origin of high-energy Raman local mode in nitrogen doped ZnO nanowires', PHYSICA STATUS SOLIDI-RAPID RESEARCH LETTERS, vol. 10, no. 4, pp. 334-338.View/Download from: UTS OPUS or Publisher's site
+Khachadorian, S, Gillen, R, Ton-That, C, Zhu, L, Maultzsch, J, Phillips, MR & Hoffmann, A 2016, 'Revealing the origin of high-energy Raman local mode in nitrogen doped ZnO nanowires', PHYSICA STATUS SOLIDI-RAPID RESEARCH LETTERS, vol. 10, no. 4, pp. 334-338.View/Download from: Publisher's site

-Anantachaisilp, S, Smith, SM, Ton-That, C, Pornsuwan, S, Moon, AR, Nenstiel, C, Hoffmann, A & Phillips, MR 2015, 'Nature of red luminescence in oxygen treated hydrothermally grown zinc oxide nanorods', JOURNAL OF LUMINESCENCE, vol. 168, pp. 20-25.View/Download from: UTS OPUS or Publisher's site
+Anantachaisilp, S, Smith, SM, Ton-That, C, Pornsuwan, S, Moon, AR, Nenstiel, C, Hoffmann, A & Phillips, MR 2015, 'Nature of red luminescence in oxygen treated hydrothermally grown zinc oxide nanorods', JOURNAL OF LUMINESCENCE, vol. 168, pp. 20-25.View/Download from: Publisher's site

-Choi, S, Berhane, AM, Gentle, A, Ton-That, C, Phillips, MR & Aharonovich, I 2015, 'Electroluminescence from Localized Defects in Zinc Oxide: Toward Electrically Driven Single Photon Sources at Room Temperature', ACS APPLIED MATERIALS & INTERFACES, vol. 7, no. 10, pp. 5619-5623.View/Download from: UTS OPUS or Publisher's site
+Choi, S, Berhane, AM, Gentle, A, Ton-That, C, Phillips, MR & Aharonovich, I 2015, 'Electroluminescence from Localized Defects in Zinc Oxide: Toward Electrically Driven Single Photon Sources at Room Temperature', ACS APPLIED MATERIALS & INTERFACES, vol. 7, no. 10, pp. 5619-5623.View/Download from: Publisher's site

 The influence of deep level surface defects on electrical and gas sensing properties of ZnO nanorods NH3(g) sensors was studied.
 ZnO nanorods 5060 nm in diameter were synthesized via low-temperature hydrothermal growth at 90 degrees C on sapphire substrates.
 The as-grown nanorods exhibited a cathodoluminescence (CL) peak centered at 1.90 eV (YL), attributed to LiZn deep acceptors or O interstitials.
 Subsequent annealing in O2 at 1 atm and Zn vapor at 650 degrees C produced broad CL peaks centered at 1.70 eV (RL) and 2.44 eV (GL), respectively.
 The RL and GL have been ascribed to acceptor-like VZn and donor-like VO related centers, respectively.
 Electrical and gas sensing measurements established that the NH3 gas response sensitivity was 22.6 for O-2 anneal (RL), 1.4 for Zn vapor anneal (GL), and 4.1 for the as-grown (YL) samples.
 Additionally, treatment in H-plasma quenched the RL and inverted the NH3 electrical response due to the incorporation of H donors.
 Changes in the gas sensing response are explained by a shift in the position of the ZnO Fermi level relative to the chemical potential of NH3 gas due to the creation of near surface donor or acceptors.
 These data confirm that ZnO nanorods arrays can be tailored to detect specific gas species.

-Chan, KS, Ton-That, C, Vines, L, Choi, S, Phillips, MR, Svensson, BG, Jagadish, C & Wong-Leung, J 2014, 'Effects of high temperature annealing on defects and luminescence properties in H implanted ZnO', Journal of Physics D: Applied Physics, vol. 47, no. 34, pp. 1-6.View/Download from: UTS OPUS or Publisher's site
+Chan, KS, Ton-That, C, Vines, L, Choi, S, Phillips, MR, Svensson, BG, Jagadish, C & Wong-Leung, J 2014, 'Effects of high temperature annealing on defects and luminescence properties in H implanted ZnO', Journal of Physics D: Applied Physics, vol. 47, no. 34, pp. 1-6.View/Download from: Publisher's site

 The evolution of luminescence properties and voids formation with respect to annealing